adoptingbitcoin/2022/content/speakers/PatrickMelder.md

 ---
-name: "Rich <br>Scotford"
+name: "Patrick <br>Melder"
-function: Bitcoin Jungle
+function: Lago Bitcoin
-img: rich.jpg
+img: patrick.png
-twitter: 'RichScotford'
+twitter: 'lakebitcoin'
 showPage: false
 ---

-# Rich Scotford
+# Patrick Melder

-Aaron van Wirdum is interested in technology and how it affects social and political structures.
-He has been covering Bitcoin since 2013, focusing on privacy, scalability and more.
+Patrick is a medical doctor, Pleb in Charge and one of the initiators of the nascent circular economy in Bitcoin Lake Guatemala.
+He is also the author of "The Christian Case for Bitcoin & The Philosophy of Bitcoin and Religion"
 <br><br>

 ## Dive deeper